Magyartanulas/magyartanulas.github.io/Section2.md

 Note the different times that `felkeltek` is used, when talking it will be clear from context if `ti` or `ők` is being talked about.

+`fel` is a *coverb* that has been added to `kel` to add directionality to the verb, we'll touch upon this topic later down the line.

 ### Back vowel conjugation
 ---